spring-attic/scripted-alpha/README.md

 Scripted is a fast and lightweight code editor with an initial focus on JavaScript editing.
 Scripted is a browser based editor and the editor itself is served from a locally running node server instance.
-The editor is actually the Eclipse Orion editor with few additional bells and whistles.
+The editor is actually the Eclipse Orion editor with a few additional bells and whistles.
 Anyone familiar with editing in Eclipse will immediately know many of the key bindings the Scripted editor supports.

 What are the key features?